 One of the best features of 1OAK is its ability to be separated into two different rooms.
 This guarantees that, if you're not into crowded special events, you may still have the ability to enjoy yourself in an entirely different experience.
 Both rooms are wired and outfitted with separate sound systems, so, when divided, the experience from one room to the next may differ quite a bit.
 Even if partying isn't quite what you're looking for, there's still room in 1OAK for a little bit of pleasant conversation without having to scream over music.

-With such an eclectic means of providing entertainment to the masses, it's no surprise that 1OAK quick rose to stand on the list of Sin City's top nightclubs.
+With such an eclectic means of providing entertainment to the masses, it's no surprise that 1OAK quick rose to stand on the list of Sin City's top venues.

 By today's standards, TAO is a little smaller than usual, but in this classic establishment, that only means the party is more tight knit.
 Whether you planned on it or not, you will immediately find yourself drawn into dancing with the crowd rather than near it.
 You will find yourself making friends and acquaintances and will get a sense of camaraderie, something that larger spaces rarely allow for.

 Caesar's Palace is one of Sin City's more upper crust establishments.
 The Grecian theme allows for some pretty nifty aesthetics including towering columns and gorgeous fountains within the Forum Shops.
 This attractive look and impressive design carries over into the palace's very upscale nightclub, Omnia.
 Though it may not look like it at first, Omnia houses one of the hottest parties to be found on the Last Vegas Strip.
 Looking more like a pristine lounge or high end restaurant, Omnia is doused in a soft purple glow and filled with sleek, comfortable furnishings that make it difficult to decide whether to sit or join in on the fun on the dance floor.